Urine Test for Alcohol in Minnesota DWI Cases is Scientifically Invalid

 Wrongful convictions of sober drivers – urine test

 Yet Minnesota laws make it irrelevant that his blood alcohol level was 0.04.
 If his urine alcohol level was 0.08, the law makes that a per se DWI crime.
 Combine that with Minnesota law that lack of impairment is legally irrelevant to 0.08 charge, and you have injustice.

-Completely sober people, not driving impaired, can in this way be convicted of DWI on a technicality.
+So completely sober people, not driving impaired, can be convicted of DWI, on a technicality.